+Single Survey Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+Fireplaces are present in the dining room and living room, both of which have gas fire inserts.
+Internal decorations Visually inspected.
+Internal decorations predominantly comprise of painted and papered finishes.
+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located within a cupboard in the entrance vestibule.
+Mains supply.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-There is no gas supply.